 The subtle cargoes lie

-With this stanza of I Gave Myself To Him, the speaker continues to compare herself to goods which are worth money.
+With this stanza of I Gave Myself To Him, the speaker continues to compare herself to goods that are worth money.
 The use of the word “depreciate” suggests that she believes that her own worth may depreciate in value now that she has given herself to the one she loves and taken him to herself for payment.
 She compares herself to the spices on various islands.
 These spices were often worth quite a bit of money, but as with all goods, supply and demand determined their price.
 The speaker compares herself to “subtle cargoe”.
 While she lied still as cargoe, unbought, the merchant did not know her worth.
 But now that she has given herself fully, she wonders if her worth will rise or if she will depreciate.

 At least, ‘t is a mutual risk-